hikeventures/hikeventures.github.io/_posts/reviews/2015-07-05-Thule-Legend-GoPro-case-etui.markdown

 image: https://farm1.staticflickr.com/407/18948498964_e22e5df5de_o.jpg
 ---

 If you are a GoPro camera user you have probably looked for a case to store your GoPro camera and additional gear such as spare batteries, remote control, cables, SD-cards, etc. when you go on an outdoor trip.
 Thule has provided us the Legend GoPro Case which we have used this year during our trips and here is a short review about it.
 The links on this site contain affiliate links.
-If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).
+If you purchase thru the links you help support our blog (<a rel="nofollow" href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <img src="https://farm1.staticflickr.com/407/18948498964_e22e5df5de_o.jpg"  width="992" height="744" alt="Thule Legend GoPro Case Review">
 <br>
 <!--more-->

-I have used the Thule Legend GoPro Case this year mainly for hiking and packrafting e.g. in <a href="http://www.hikeventures.com/Karkonosze-national-park/">Poland</a>, <a href="http://www.hikeventures.com/Second-Finnish-Packrafting-Gathering-Finland-Helvetinjarvi/">Finland</a> or in Sweden.
-Below you can see the Legend GoPro Case attached to my <a href="http://www.hikeventures.com/gear-review-hmg-porter-4400-black/">HMG Porter</a> backpack.
+I have used the Thule Legend GoPro Case this year mainly for hiking and packrafting e.g. in <a rel="nofollow" href="http://www.hikeventures.com/Karkonosze-national-park/">Poland</a>, <a rel="nofollow" href="http://www.hikeventures.com/Second-Finnish-Packrafting-Gathering-Finland-Helvetinjarvi/">Finland</a> or in Sweden.
+Below you can see the Legend GoPro Case attached to my <a rel="nofollow" href="http://www.hikeventures.com/gear-review-hmg-porter-4400-black/">HMG Porter</a> backpack.

 <img src="https://farm1.staticflickr.com/362/19544901016_04d02fe611_o.jpg" width="100%"  alt="Thule Legend GoPro Case">